brainix/pottery/README.md

-# pottery
-Redis for humans.
+# Pottery: Redis for Humans